 On the basis of country examples, the study examined which steering models and strategies for urban transport are being pursued at national level and where their strengths are seen to support cities in introducing policies and measures for CO2-free urban transport.
 Nine OECD countries and regions (as a reference for the federal government) were selected and examined for the study.

 Coordinator Dr. Susanne Böhler, Rupprecht Consult

-This short study addresses the promotion of CO2-free urban transport and focuses on strategies and policies at the national level.
-The question arises as to what commitment by federal policymakers is possible and necessary, in addition to the traditional framework of federal policy, e. g. for public transport, to support the cities in their efforts to turn traffic around.
-The task of the study is to examine nine OECD countries or regions and their specific focus on CO2-free urban transport.
-The strategies and policies described are examined to what extent they could provide a stimulus for federal policy.
+This short study addressed the promotion of CO2-free urban transport and focused on strategies and policies at the national level.
+The question arose as to what commitment by federal policymakers is possible and necessary, in addition to the traditional framework of federal policy, e. g. for public transport, to support the cities in their efforts to turn traffic around.
+The task of the study was to examine nine OECD countries or regions and their specific focus on CO2-free urban transport.
+The strategies and policies described were examined to what extent they could provide a stimulus for federal policy.

 In most country examples, national assistance or guidelines for the creation of integrated urban mobility plans play a central role as steering instruments to achieve local and national goals.
 Accordingly, these countries also have monitoring systems for urban transport.
 The cooperation and dialogue processes that the national level maintains with the cities are clearly different.
 There is an example of a rather distanced interaction between the national and urban levels, as well as for close dialogues based on partnership and more formal processes.